 Add Punch to Your Plan

 PureModern offers a wide selection of modern planters that can really add punch to your overall design.
-For example, take a look at PureModern’s Element 16 Planter.
-This aluminum planter, with its stunning geometric lines reminiscent of a craggy cliff, will dress up the most modern courtyard in no time.
+For example, take a look at PureModern’s Hex Planter.
 Available in a Corten Steel® finish which weathers to a beautiful patina, this modern planter can also deliver interest to an urban rooftop garden space in no time at all.
 Spaces that feature strong geometric angles are especially suited for these planters.
 Fill two or three of these contemporary planters with brightly colored flowers like clematis, and position them near near a water garden for extra excitement.
 Try this treatment in hip coffee shops, nightclub terraces, and hotel courtyards.
 Nearly any contemporary space will benefit.

 Mirror the Terrain

-For a more rugged Southwestern-style look, fill these planters with various types of cacti and other succulents.
-The pointed cactus needles combined with the angular surfaces of these planters will give a feeling of the desert Southwest.
-Think angular canyon walls in the Sonoran desert.
+For a more rugged Southwestern-style look, fill the Wave Planter with various types of cacti and other succulents.
+The pointed cactus needles combined with the rolling sides of these planters will give a feeling of the desert Southwest.
 This might be just the look you’re trying to achieve if you’re designing a courtyard garden for loft apartments or an outdoor pedestrian mall in New Mexico or Arizona.

 Do the Twist